TSS #026: 4 Questions for Better Weekly Productivity

 Challenge 2: Wrong focus: spending time doing things that feel productive but are actually part of the 80% of things that don’t move the needle.

-Challenge 3: Burnout: trying to balance a full-time job, a side hustle, and creating content for social media.
+Challenge 3: Burnout: trying to balance a full-time job, a side hustle, and grow your audience on social.

 You can overcome all of these challenges by building a better system for improving your weekly productivity.